 Hiking

-You can find the best hikes north of Kona, on the Kohala coast and in Waimea (think Waipi’o valley and Pololu valley).
-Read more about Hiking in Kona.
+The Big Island hosts some GREAT hikes through barren lava fields, lush rainforests or to secluded beaches.
+You can find the most impressive hikes north of Kona, on the Kohala coast and in Waimea (Waipiʻo valley and Pololu valley).

 Horseback riding